Skip to main content

 • Search engine optimization (SEO): AI tools in the marketing and communications realm can quickly assist with keyword research and help analyze factors like readability, keyword usage and relevancy to improve webpage quality and performance.

-• Helping draft social media posts: AI tools can be a great place to start for a quick first draft of social media posts.
+• Helping draft social media posts: AI tools can create quick first drafts of social media posts.
 They can also help you tailor existing social media posts, comments, etc., to different audiences and drive engagement.
+A human must ultimately review and edit these posts.

 • Personalizing messaging: AI tools can be adept at helping you rework your content to reach different audiences, such as students, staff, faculty, donors or the media.
 They can make suggestions for how to change language, shorten text or emphasize different targeted messages.